← Previous Invention

 Step 3

-Modify the Madness!
+Modify the madness

 Change the time between beeps

-After the buzzer has finished its short beep and the LED has faded, there’s a short pause before the cycle begins again.
+After the buzzer has finishes its short beep and the LED has faded, there’s a short pause before the cycle begins again.
 At the moment, this delay is set to just 250 milliseconds, or a quarter of a second.
 This is set on line 17 of the code.

 delay(250);